tylersernett/fcc-adv-node/README.md

 allow consistent URLs in both local and production server:
 * process.cwd() + '/whatever'  [doesn't work with github callback??]

+redirect vs render
+* redirect -- tell client what URL to go to
+* render -- what to actually render to the page for the client

 splitting files (modules):
 ```javascript